JinyiHan99/jinyihan99.github.io/content/authors/admin/_index.md

 During my master's studies, my research mainly focused on *Data Mining*, *Recommender Systems* and *Multi-armed Bandit*.

-Currently, I have a broad interest in Natural Language Processing, with a focus on Large Language Models and their capability boundaries.
-I am fascinated by the self-reflective capability of large language model and continuous learning in large language model.
+Currently, I have a broad interest in Natural Language Processing, with a focus on **Large Language Models capability enhancement, including self-awareness and continue evolution capility**.